Simtec-AG/arinc-box-translator/README.md

-# Swiss Air-Data C Decoder
+# ARINX-429 to USB Converter Box Translator

 ## Overview

 This small C software decodes and encodes 32 bits long ARINC-429 data wordx that are received by or respectively transmitted to an ARINC-429-TO-USB converter box from Simtec AG <https://www.swiss-airdata.com/products/accessoires/arinc>.